Should I Buy New or Used Equipment?

 The last thing I recommend you think about is the size of your overall restaurant, your menu, and your kitchen.
 You may think you need a lot more equipment than you actually do.
 For example, when I outfitted my last restaurant kitchen, I added in a pricy refrigerated set of drawers to the kitchen line, in addition to the reach-in coolers.
 This was totally unnecessary.
 In the end, we found it more efficient to store the food all in one cooler, rather than a hodgepodge throughout the kitchen.
 And the drawers were always sticking and ended up breaking (after the warranty, of course).

 Other Ways to Save Money at Your Restaurant

 Outside of your restaurant kitchen, there are many places you can save money buying used equipment.
-While it would be nice if your restaurant was all sparkly and new, just remember, new doesn’t always equate better.
-Glassware, linens, baskets, flatware are all steals when purchased used.
-Tables and chairs are also good deals, but can look dated.
+While it would be nice if your restaurant was all sparkly and new, just remember, new doesn’t always equal better.
+Glassware, linens, baskets, and flatware are all steals when purchased used.
+Tables and chairs are also good deals but can look dated.
 It all boils down to what you want to spend and what areas you want to spend it on.